zippy-lang/zippy/README.md

 A modern programming language from the future.

 Project status: Actively developed.
 Not ready for production use or HackerNews.
-Currently, Zip is an early prototype and hence has many hacky implementations.
+Currently, Zippy is an early prototype and hence has many hacky implementations.

 ## Contributing